BelfrySCAD/BOSL2/WRITING_DOCS.md

 - `Generic`: Show both the TitleText and body.
 - `Text`: Show the TitleText as the first line of the body.
+- `Headerless`: Show the TitleText as the first line of the body, with no header line.
 - `Label`: Show only the TitleText and no body.
 - `NumList`: Shows TitleText, and the body lines in a numbered list.
 - `BulletList`: Shows TitleText, and the body lines in a bullet list.